 In today's job market, it's not just the jobseekers that have to catch the employer's eye, but the employer also has to be able to make sure that his job posting is seen by the right candidates.

-The reason is the multiplicity of job boards and other online options such as social networks, which give the jobseeker a lot of choice when looking for a job and in the process inadvertently missing out on seeing your job posting.
+The reason is the multiplicity of job boards and other online options such as social networks, which give the job seeker a lot of choice when looking for a job.
+In the process they are inadvertently missing out on seeing your job posting.
 This makes it all the more important for you to make sure that you avoid making these mistakes.

-- Do not go keyword-crazy: Keywords are important.
+1. Do not go keyword-crazy: Keywords are important.
 But not at the expense of the message.
-Just as you wouldn’t take a resume filled with half a page of keywords seriously, jobseekers are also unlikely to take you seriously if most of your job description consists of keywords and phrases.
-This makes your job posting sound like that of a recruiter or worse yet a spammer who just wants to collect resumes.
+Just as you wouldn’t take a resume filled with half a page of keywords seriously, job seekers are also unlikely to take you seriously if most of your job description consists of keywords and phrases.
+This makes your job posting sound like that of a recruiter or spammer who just wants to collect resumes.

 Job applicants are also more likely to apply to your job posting if you give out salary figures or at least a range.
 Even using terms such as “salary negotiable” and “competitive pay” will give you better results than not listing anything at all.